 I had previously seen many of the city’s sights while stopping at Zagreb on a Balkans roadtrip and wasn’t too fussed about exploring them again.
-What I did want, on the other hand, was to enjoy what I had missed most in Zadar… cool cafes.
+But, I was missing the cool things to do in Zadar, especially the city’s cafes.
 While I found a few in Zadar, I do know that Zagreb is a mecca for cool and hip establishments and I was determined to see as many as I could during my two weeks there.

 What began as a mission to find palatable coffee ended as a successful quest to find the most photogenic, colorful, and Instagram-worthy cafes in Zagreb.
 There are likely dozens of cafes that fit that description in Zagreb, but this is a guide to my six favorites and ones that I personally visited.
 I hope that you will leave me a few of your favorites in the comments section so I can stop by next time I am in town!

 Let me take things back a notch.
 I hate the word ‘Instagram-worthy’.
 I also despise the word ‘Instagrammable’.
 But, we live in a world where these words matter and just because I hate them doesn’t mean that you do.
 Or that you should.
 While minimalistic interior is trendy right now and is something I tend to lean towards, it doesn’t mean that I ignore cafes that don’t exude such.
 You shouldn’t either.
 Support small businesses for various reasons… just please support small and local businesses!

 Many of these wonderful places in Zagreb are located in close distance to each other and to discover Zagreb and surrounding areas, we can recommend renting a car when you’re in the city.